JonasJurczok/calculator_example/README.md

 This repo is used for the `Coding as a foreign language` course to demonstrate `Test Driven Development` and `Pair Programming`

+To run the tests execute `./setup.py test` in this directory.

 ## License

 The MIT License (MIT)